We are very excited to be able to invite you to our 2nd Pluralvision on attachment and its use in managing endings in therapeutic work.

-A regular three-part live supervision experience for members of Relational Spaces.
+A regular three-part live supervision experience for practitioners.
 Each Pluralvision will feature a specific modality-based presentation demonstrated with a live client session – and the opportunity for participants to then take part in their own observed live session.

 We have had the idea of a community live and interactive supervision for some time now.
 Community supervision has the potential to be an accelerated, lively and deeply enriching learning experience, as many eyes and ears bring richness, diversity and collective wisdom that often can be missed by one expert alone.
 At the heart of the Pluralvision are the voices of the many; we aim to facilitate a tolerant and democratic learning experience for all who wish to join.

 The Pluralvision will be facilitated by Doron Levene and Darren Cheek offering practitioners a regular space for live supervision experience aided by the fishbowl model, including time for feedback, using our version of the ‘appreciative enquiry’ system, which will be explained and explored as part of the session.

 In this Pluralvision event, Helen Cordery will explore some core themes from her work as an attachment-based psychoanalytic psychotherapist, focusing on the use of attachment to inform when and how to end therapy.
 This will be followed by a live improvised therapy session with a ‘real’ client.